Fast Signal Region Detection with Application to Whole Genome Association Studies: Introduction

 \section{Introduction}

-Signal region detection enables researchers to identify regions that contain important signals and gain insights into potential mechanisms, which has broad applications especially in genetic research.
-Initially, signal region detections are performed using unit-level analysis, where the statistical significance of individual units is assessed through appropriate models such as the generalized linear model \citep{cameron2013regression}.
-Selection of significant units is then carried out by Bonferroni correction to control family-wise error rate, e.g., REGENIE proposed by \cite{mbatchou2021computationally}, or through a variety of false discovery rate control procedures, e.g., the Benjamin-Hochberg procedure \citep{Benjamin1995} and the Knockoff method \citep{Candes2015,Candes2021}.
-With the increasing availability of large and complex datasets, the signal of an individual unit may be too weak to be detected by unit-level analysis, even with a large sample size \citep{liu2010versatile,bakshi2016fast}.
-To address this limitation, set-based association approaches have been developed to test the aggregated effects of multiple units within a set, which are powerful when multiple signals are present in a region and has been widely adopted for identification of rare variants in genetic studies \citep{wu2010powerful}.
-However, traditional set-based approaches such as gene set enrichment analysis \citep{subramanian2005gene} or pathway analysis \citep{khatri2012ten} requires prespecification of the regions (i.e., genes or gene sets) to be tested, which can be challenging when there is limited prior knowledge of defining meaningful sets.
+Identifying the genetic basis for human diseases or traits is a fundamental goal in human genetic research.
+Over the past fifteen years, whole-genome association studies have uncovered numerous signal regions, providing insights into the genetic architecture of complex diseases and traits.
+Early research on whole-genome association studies has focused on single-nucleotide polymorphism (SNP)-based analysis, where the statistical significance of SNPs is assessed through appropriate models such as the generalized linear model \citep{cameron2013regression}.
+Selection of significant SNPs is then carried out by Bonferroni correction to control the family-wise error rate, e.g., REGENIE proposed by \cite{mbatchou2021computationally}, or through a variety of false discovery rate control procedures, e.g., the Benjamin-Hochberg procedure \citep{Benjamin1995} and the Knockoff method \citep{Candes2015,Candes2021}.
+Due to the polygenic nature of complex human diseases or traits, the effect size of a single SNP can be too small to be detected by SNP-based analysis, even with a large sample size \citep{liu2010versatile,bakshi2016fast}.
+To address this limitation, set-based association approaches have been developed to test the aggregated effects of multiple SNPs within a set, which are powerful when multiple causal variants are present in a region and have been widely adopted for the identification of rare variants in genetic studies.
+There is recent literature on these methods which jointly test the effects of multiple variants in a genomic region, such as burden tests \citep{MORGENTHALER200728, Madsen2009}, nonburden tests \citep{Lin2011AJHG, Lee2012Biostatistics} and Sequence Kernel Association Test (SKAT) \citep{Wu2011AJHG}.
+However, traditional set-based approaches require prespecifying the genetic regions (e.g., genes), which is not applicable for intergenic regions of the genome where the analysis units are not well-defined.
+The 4S algorithm proposed in \cite{Ning2021SSSS} combines individual and set-based analysis, first identifying significant points and then detecting signal regions around them.
+However, the 4S algorithm assumes that features are mutually independent, which is an overly restrictive assumption for general signal region detection problems.